 The Possehl Foundation funds activities in almost all areas of integration assistance, which entails expanding existing structures and coordinating new courses.
 In addition, we want to encourage and strengthen voluntary work.

 “FLOW - for Refugees!
 Orientation and Welcome Culture” is a programme which aims to help refugees from 16 to 25 years of age.
 This mentoring programme puts them in touch with local volunteers, enabling the refugees to practice their German language skills and integrate faster.
 A support network, supplemented by cultural, sporting and leisure activities, improves the range of psychosocial treatment for migrants who have been traumatised by their experiences.

-The Adult Education Centre in Lübeck is the largest provider of German courses that are so vital for integration.
-The option "German for everybody" is open to all newly arrival immigrants here, regardless of residence status.
-Where the Federal and local governments are not responsible for financing these language courses, the Possehl Foundation jumps in.
+The adult education centre in Lübeck is the biggest provider of the German courses that are so important for integration.
+Its “German for All” programme is open to any and all the immigrants here; regardless of their legal status.
+And in cases where the federal or municipal government does not cover the cost of language courses, the Possehl Foundation helps out.

 Another of our focus areas is to open up access to our universities.
 An excellent model has been developed here in Lübeck at the initiative of Lübeck Technical University: the Lübeck Integration Courses, known as "LINKplus”.
 A three-stage foundation programme prepares refugees for a degree course at Lübeck Technical University.
 The concept makes use of existing courses, and adds teaching materials from vocational education colleges.
 This pragmatic approach enables the university to contribute to the professional integration of refugees into our society, and so to their social integration as well.

 Tel.: +49 (0)451 148-200

 Here you can find our annual reports, Emil Possehl’s will, and the brand eins Wissen magazine to mark our 100th anniversary.